|Guide||♦||36 Triplogs||15 Topics|

 The New Fossil Creek!

-This description covers the lower and less traveled (But no less enchanting!) portion of Fossil Creek, downstream of the Fossil Creek Wilderness Area from the point where the creek enters the Mazatzal Wilderness Area, through to its confluence with the Verde River.
+This description covers the lower and less traveled (But no less enchanting!) portion of Fossil Creek, downstream of the Fossil Creek Wilderness Area, from where the creek enters the Mazatzal Wilderness Area to its confluence with the Verde River.

 May 1st to Oct 1st, view permit info.

 There are several spots near the creek where you can park just off of the Childs Power Plant Road just before it starts climbing the hill up to where Stehr Lake used to be.
 (It was part of the flume system that directed water to the Childs Power Plant, and with the decommissioning of the power plant and the removal of the flume, the lake has dried up) Approximate GPS coordinates for the area to park at are: 34.380950, -111.659347.
 This is right at the edge of the Mazatzal Wilderness boundary.

-From the parking areas, simply proceed downstream along the creek.
+From the parking areas, proceed downstream along the creek.
 You will immediately enter the Mazatzal Wilderness Area.
 There is a trail for the first several hundred yards, but it soon disappears once you get beyond the range of the day-trippers and cooler draggers.
 The creek winds through the canyon 6-7 miles from the parking area to its confluence with the Verde River.
 At this point, you have two options.
 You can return upstream along Fossil Creek to your vehicle, or this would be a nice shuttle hike if you turn right and head upstream along the Verde for about 3.5 miles to the campgrounds at Childs.
 Reversing the route is an option too.
-GPS location for the confluence of the Verde River and Fossil Creek is: 34.30598, -111.67536.
-Childs Campground: 34.347588, -111.696980.
+GPS location for the Verde River and Fossil Creek confluence is: 34.305986, -111.675529.